WilhelmusLab/ice-floe-tracker-pipeline/README.md

    - [ ] `conda env create -f ./config/ift-env.yaml`
    - [ ] `conda activate ift-env`

-3. Make sure you have set SOIT credentials as an environment variable as outlined in in the [SOIT integration](#soit-integration) section.
+3. Make sure you have registered for an account with `space-track.org` and exported your SOIT credentials as an environment variable on Oscar as outlined in in the [SOIT integration](#soit-integration) section.

 4. Prepare the runtime environment